doridori/doridori.github.io/_posts/2021-11-08-Android-Architecture-Runtime.md

 - Clear event handling logic for a number of event sources (background services, external hardware, internal sensors, remote services)
 - Clear logging, and a record of application flow and related event handling resolution

-Additionally some of the areas I felt the architecture could be simplified ease of development included:
+Additionally some of the areas I felt the architecture could aid in simplifing development included:

 - Writing and execution of Test Driven Development acceptance tests
 - Having to think about the Android application component lifecycle